 In most cases, if you bring a left-hand drive vehicle to New Zealand, you'll need to have it converted.
 You may be able to get an exemption for a light vehicle that is for your own use.

-But you may not need to meet these standards if you’re temporarily importing your vehicle, usually for less than 12 months.
+You may not need to meet these standards if you’re temporarily importing your vehicle (usually for less than 12 months).

 Exceptions for vehicles not meeting all required standards

 Where your vehicle meets some but not all the standards, you may be able to apply for an exemption.
-Please be aware, there is no guarantee this will be granted.
-We judge exemption applications on a case-by-case basis against restrictive criteria set in legislation (section 166 of the Land Transport Act 1998(external link)).
+There's no guarantee this will be granted.
+We consider applications on a case-by-case basis against criteria set in legislation.

 Before bringing a vehicle to New Zealand it's best to ensure that any vehicle you're planning to import meets all our standards.